Indigenous literatures in Canada: Notable authors

-Lee Maracle won a Queen’s Diamond Jubilee Medal in her work in promoting writing in Aboriginal Youth.
+Lee Maracle won a Queen's Diamond Jubilee Medal in her work in promoting writing in Aboriginal Youth.
 Maracle tells a story about a girl named Celia, her family, and village.
 Celia first appeared in Maracles’ novel Ravensong.
 This story is about Celia when she is an adult.
 The book tells a story about the horrifying impacts from residential schools, suicide, and the loss of tradition.

 Children's literature

 Norma Fleck Award for Canadian Children’s Non Fiction

-In 2000, The Shaman's Nephew: A Life in the Far North, written by Sheldon Oberman and illustrated by Inuit artist Simon Tookoome, won the Norma Fleck Award for Canadian Children’s Non Fiction.
+In 2000, The Shaman's Nephew: A Life in the Far North, written by Sheldon Oberman and illustrated by Inuk artist Simon Tookoome, won the Norma Fleck Award for Canadian Children's Non Fiction.
 The book consists of 28 short stories that depict various aspects of Inuit life.

-Larry Loyie and Constance Brisssenden’s As Long as the River Flows received the award in 2003.
-The four chapter picture book recounts Loyie’s childhood in Northern Alberta and addresses themes such as Cree culture and residential schools.
+Larry Loyie and Constance Brisssenden's As Long as the River Flows received the award in 2003.
+The four chapter picture book recounts Loyie's childhood in Northern Alberta and addresses themes such as Cree culture and residential schools.

 Marilyn Baillie Picture Book Award

 The Marilyn Baillie Picture Book Award rewards excellence for Canadian illustrated picture books, aimed at children ages three to eight.
-A finalist in 2006, Nicola I. Campbell’s Shi-Shi-Etko follows a young girl who will attend residential school in four days time.
+A finalist in 2006, Nicola I. Campbell's Shi-Shi-Etko follows a young girl who will attend residential school in four days time.
 In 2016, Sometimes I feel like a Fox, written and illustrated by Danielle Daniels won the grand prize.
 The book introduces totem animals and their importance to Anishinaabe culture and self-understanding.

 TD Canadian Children’s Literature Award

-Valued at $30,000, the TD Canadian Children’s Literature Award is Canada’s biggest literary prize for children’s literature.
-Nicola I. Campbell’s Shi-Shi-Etko was a finalist in 2006, but the book’s sequel Shi-Chi's Canoe won the grand prize in 2009.
-Shi-Shi's Canoe addresses a young boy’s residential school experience and their feelings of isolation and hope.
+Valued at $30,000, the TD Canadian Children's Literature Award is Canada's biggest literary prize for children's literature.
+Nicola I. Campbell's Shi-Shi-Etko was a finalist in 2006, but the book's sequel Shi-Chi's Canoe won the grand prize in 2009.
+Shi-Shi's Canoe addresses a young boy's residential school experience and their feelings of isolation and hope.

-Melanie Florence’s debut book Missing Nimâmâ won the award in 2016.
-The book is the first children’s book to explicitly address the controversy of Canada’s missing and murdered indigenous women.
+Melanie Florence's debut book Missing Nimâmâ won the award in 2016.
+The book is the first children's book to explicitly address the controversy of Canada's missing and murdered indigenous women.
 The story follows a young daughter who was left behind and the bond she shares with her mother through Cree culture and language.